Cray-HPE/docs-csm/install/troubleshooting_unused_drives_on_storage_nodes.md

     /dev/sdh                  3.49 TB      False   False     SAMSUNG MZ7LH3T8
     ```

-    Alternatively, dump the paths of available drives on the node:
+- List only the paths of available drives on the node.

     ```bash
     cephadm shell -- ceph-volume inventory --format json-pretty | jq -r '.[]|select(.available==true)|.path'
     ```

+    > Note: The following warning message from the `cephadm` command should be ignored if it is seen: `WARNING: The same type, major and minor should not be used for multiple devices.`

 ### Wipe and add drives